Colton Dach

-Colton Dach (born January 4, 2003) is a Canadian professional ice hockey centre for the Chicago Blackhawks of the National Hockey League (NHL).
-He was selected in the second round, 62nd overall, by the Blackhawks in the 2021 NHL entry draft.
+Colton Dach (born January 4, 2003) is a Canadian professional ice hockey player who is a centre for the Edmonton Oilers of the National Hockey League (NHL).
+He was selected in the second round, 62nd overall, by the Chicago Blackhawks in the 2021 NHL entry draft.

 Early life

 Dach was born January 4, 2003, in St. Albert, Alberta, to parents Dale and Hillary.
 He began playing ice hockey with his brother, practicing in a backyard rink and on Garner Lake near his family's cabin.
 A childhood fan of the Edmonton Oilers of the National Hockey League (NHL), he would frequently attend games at Rexall Place with his father.

 Playing career

 On January 3, 2025, Dach made his NHL debut against the Montreal Canadiens.
+On March 4, 2026, Dach was traded to the Edmonton Oilers alongside Jason Dickinson in exchange for Andrew Mangiapane and a conditional first-round pick in the 2027 NHL entry draft.

+As a restricted free agent, Dach was re-signed by the Oilers to a two-year, $2.4 million contract extension on July 12, 2026.

 International play

 Early into his junior career, Dach was a member of Team Alberta at the 2019 Canada Winter Games, earning a bronze medal.
 Thereafter, he joined the Canadian national junior team in advance of the 2023 World Junior Ice Hockey Championships.
 Registering two points through four contests, Dach would suffer an injury in his country's final group stage game, sidlelining him for the remainder of tournament play.
 Canada would ultimately go on to defeat Czechia in overtime to capture a gold medal.